Likelihood-Free Frequentist Inference: Bridging Classical Statistics and Machine Learning for Reliable Simulator-Based Inference: Experiments

-Hybrid methods, which maximize or average over nuisance parameters, do not always control the type I error of statistical tests.
+Hybrid methods, which maximize or marginalize over nuisance parameters, do not always control the type I error of statistical tests.
 For small sample sizes, there is no theorem as to whether profiling or marginalization of nuisance parameters will give better frequentist coverage for the parameter of interest \citep[Section 12.5.1]{cousins2018lectures}.
 In addition, most practitioners consider a thorough check of frequentist coverage to be impractical \citep[Section 13]{cousins2018lectures}.
-In this example, we apply the LFI hybrid schemes from Section~\ref{sec:nuisance} to a high-energy physics (HEP) counting experiment \citep{lyons2012counting, cowan2011formulaeInferenceHEP, cowan2012counting} with nuisance parameters\revJMLR{, which is a simplified version of a real particle physics experiment, where the true likelihood function is not known}.
-We illustrate how our diagnostics can guide the analyst and provide insight into which method to choose for the problem at hand.
+In this example, we apply the hybrid schemes from Section~\ref{sec:nuisance} to a high-energy physics (HEP) counting experiment \citep{lyons2012counting, cowan2011formulaeInferenceHEP, cowan2012counting, cousins2008evaluation, heinrich2022learning} with nuisance parameters\revJMLR{, which is a simplified version of a real particle physics experiment where the true likelihood function is not known}.
+We illustrate how our diagnostics can guide the analyst and provide insight into which method to choose for the problem at hand.\\ \\ Consider a ``Poisson counting experiment'' where particle collision events are counted under the presence of both an uncertain background process and a (new) signal process.
+The goal is to estimate the signal strength.
+To avoid identifiability issues, the background rate is estimated separately by counting the number of events in a control region where the signal is believed to be absent.
+Hence, the observable data $\mathbf{X} = (N_b, N_s)$ contain two measurements, where $N_b \sim {\rm Pois}(\nu\tau b)$ is the number of events in the control region, and $N_s \sim {\rm Pois}(\nu b + \mu s)$ is the number of events in the signal region.
+Our parameter of interest is the signal strength \addEJS{$\mu$, whereas the scaling factor for the background $\nu$ is a nuisance parameter.
+The hyper-parameters $s$ and $b$ indicate the nominally expected counts from signal and backgrounds, and $\tau$ describes the relationship in measurement time between the two processes.
+We treat the three hyper-parameters as known with values $s=15$, $b=70$, $\tau=1$, respectively.
+The hyper-parameters move the model away from the Gaussian limiting regime and make the relationship between data and parameters more complicated \cite{heinrich2022learning}.\\ \\ We compare the hybrid methods \texttt{h-ACORE} and \texttt{h-BFF} with \texttt{ACORE $\chi^2_1$} (which uses cutoffs from the chi-square distribution).
+We learn the odds using a QDA classifier with $B=100{,}000$ and estimate critical values for the hybrid methods via quantile gradient boosted trees with $B^{\prime}=10{,}000$.
+We evaluate the different methods on a separate set of size $B^{\prime\prime}=1{,}000$ by estimating coverage and measuring the length of confidence sets for each of the simulated samples.